Regular attendance and participation in schooling is an important factor in education and life success.

 Working with EDLounge you have the capacity to:

-- Improve disengaged students' knowledge and understanding within a range of subjects in a relaxed and enjoyable environment through interactive learning approaches.
+- Improve the knowledge and understanding of disengaged students across a range of subjects in a relaxed and enjoyable environment.

 DFE Guidelines to Alternative Provision:

-Our guidelines are based on the DFE guidelines for alternative provision.
+Our guidelines are based on the DFE guidelines for Alternative Provision.

 The latest version has added areas regards

-Ensuring a good education for children who cannot attend school because of health needs’
+'Ensuring a good education for children who cannot attend school because of health needs’

-good academic attainment on par with mainstream schools – particularly in English, maths and science (including IT) – with appropriate accreditation and qualifications;
+'good academic attainment on par with mainstream schools – particularly in English, maths and science (including IT) – with appropriate accreditation and qualifications;'

 the specific personal, social and academic needs of pupils are properly identified and met in order to help them to overcome any barriers to attainment;

 improved pupil motivation and self-confidence, attendance and engagement with education; and

-clearly defined objectives, including the next steps following the placement such as reintegration into mainstream education, further education, training or employment.
+clearly-defined objectives, including the 'next steps' following the placement, such as reintegration into mainstream education, further education, training or employment.